VladTbk/VladTbk/README.md

 - 🌱 &nbsp; I'm learning software most of my time, from general concepts to simple/medium projects.
 - 💬 &nbsp; Ask me about anything, I am happy to help;
 - 📫 &nbsp; Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/vlad-penescu/)
-- 🔨 &nbsp; Also I am trying to install Arch
+- 🔨 &nbsp; Also I use Arch btw, btw

 ### Languages & Tools Preference